 To Eat and Drink:

-Most of the best food we had on this trip was either seafood or Asian meals.
+Most of the best food we had on this trip was either seafood, Asian meals, or Mexican meals.
 I personally had one of the best meals of my life at Lolo in the Mission District but ate tons of Pho as well and it did not disappoint.

 If you like Boba or have always wanted to try it do NOT skip out on San Francisco boba places.
 I have been so disappointed with the boba in Colorado ever since this trip.